Image

 Mobile Image

->8 out of every 10 patients with baseline involvement achieved total resolution of dactylitis3,4
+~7 of every 10 patients with baseline involvement achieved total resolution of enthesitis over 4 years3,4

 • 34% of CIMZIA patients and 33% of placebo patients had dactylitis at baseline4